 One thing I love about Kenya is the fact that we can easily get over the counter drugs ( medicines sold directly to a consumer without a prescription from a doctor ) In most foreign countries, accessing these drugs can be a hectic job.
-So to save yourself from all these, always carry a whole pack of panadols, Antacids; Eno ( Just in case your stomach acts up) and any spectrum antibiotics for the sake of colds and respiratory problems.
+So to save yourself from all these, always carry a whole pack of Panadols, Antacids; Eno ( Just in case your stomach acts up) and any spectrum antibiotics for the sake of colds and respiratory problems.

 3. Avoid as much as possible making flight bookings with travel websites such as Expedia.

 Ticket conditions are very rigid there.
-Try as much as possible to book with your local traveling agent or directly from the airline you will be using.
+Try as much as possible to book with your local travelling agent or directly from the airline you will be using.
 However, local travel agents tend to be much cheaper i.e TrippyGO Tours & Travel

 4. Mark your luggage

 Most people have suitcases that look the same.
 Because of fatigue and other travel stresses, people may accidentally carry the wrong bags.
-So mark your luggage with HUGE brightly colored visible stickers, ribbons or tags.
+So mark your luggage with HUGE brightly coloured visible stickers, ribbons or tags.
 I was once a victim of this.

 5. At the Airport Never Hold Anything For Anyone it could be Illegal.

 The warning is worth heeding.
 Drug couriers and users have indeed used fake water bottles to conceal illicit drugs.
 In fact, criminals use many clever methods of smuggling drugs across borders.
 And I don’t want you to be the innocent person tricked into carrying drugs for criminals.
 If even if it’s a PK or a bottle of drinking water!